cartesi/staking-pool/README.md

 The first step to join the pool is to `deposit()` some CTSI tokens.
 The user should set an allowance on the ERC20 CTSI contract and then call `deposit()` with the desired stake amount.
 This action will transfer the tokens to the pool contract and start a timeout timer for the next step.

-> We define a timeout between `deposit()` and `stake()` steps so the pool is protected against possible exploits.
-An attacker tries to predict what pool will be the next selected to produce a block and attempts to join it just before it happens so they can participate in the reward without having to wait.
+> We define a timeout between `deposit()` and `stake()` steps, so the pool is protected against possible exploits.
+An attacker tries to predict what pool will be the next selected to produce a block and attempts to join it just before it happens so they can participate in the reward without waiting.

 After a wait time of 6 hours, the user can call `stake()`, which will decrease their internal balance with the pool in exchange for pool shares.
-The shares are issued at the current rate of parity between all shares vs all pool-staked balances.
+The shares are issued at the current rate of parity between all shares vs. all pool-staked balances.
 The user participates in rewards right away.

 As a secondary effect, after a call to `stake()` happens, the contract will be ready to stake this new available balance on the Cartesi PoS system, as described in the previous section.